 Do I need to add septic tank enzymes?

 Additives with enzymes (also known as bio enzymes) are meant to stimulate bacterial populations in septic tanks.
-They do this by changing the structure of organic matter so that bacteria can feed on it more easily.
+They do this by changing the structure of organic contaminants so that bacteria can feed on them more easily.

 There are two important things to know about septic tank enzymes: